mariajonsson/opal/README.md

 ### src

 Add modules here.
-Some basic ones are included.
+Some useful ones are included.

 *    CDatabase
      Support for database